iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

      e.g., `p_beitragssatz`.

      In both cases, the namespace makes clear we are talking about, say, `arbeitsl_v`.
-     If we need parameters external to the current namespace, we will need the same verbose syntax as in 1. (`ges_rentenv___params` / `ges_rentenv___params___beitragssatz`).
+     If we need parameters which are external to the current namespace, we will need the same verbose syntax as in 1. (`ges_rentenv___params` / `ges_rentenv___params___beitragssatz`).

      What we do will depend in part on how strict we will want to be about type